Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Resale Value

 The resale value of a vehicle is another crucial factor to consider when determining the length of your lease.
-Vehicles with high resale value tend to have lower monthly lease payments, making them a more cost-effective option for a longer lease term.
+Vehicles with high tend to have lower monthly lease payments, making them a more cost-effective option for a longer lease term.
 Additionally, a higher resale value can potentially save you money if you decide to buy the vehicle at the end of the lease or trade it in for a new model.

 Renewing or Extending a Lease